Medically reviewed by Drugs.com. Last updated on Feb 15, 2021.

 Severe liver dysfunction (Child-Pugh C): Data not available

-Safety and efficacy have not been established in patients younger than 18 years; this drug is not recommended for use in patients younger than 18 years.
+Safety and efficacy have not been established in pediatric patients younger than 12 years or weighing less than 35 kg.

 Consult WARNINGS section for additional precautions.

 -This drug is highly bound to plasma proteins; significant removal via hemodialysis or peritoneal dialysis is unlikely.

 -Treatment of HIV-1 in Therapy-Naive Patients: Use in combination with other antiretroviral drugs.